 Are you starting to see the picture?
 Specialty coffee is a very unique niche in the coffee industry, providing beans with very specific characteristics.

-Is it easy to find these right through the year?
-No.
+Now you may well ask yourself: is it easy to find these beans right through the year?

-Thanks to modern technology and advanced transport systems it doesn’t mean the coffee you love today will only come round once a year.
+Thanks to modern technology and advanced transport systems it doesn’t mean the coffee you love today will only come round once a year however.

 The market is so popular that coffee merchants and roasters can often plan ahead and provide you with the coffee you love.

-Of course, this is one area in the specialty coffee vs commercial coffee debate that the latter wins the fight.
+Of course, this is one area in the specialty coffee vs commercial coffee debate where the latter wins the fight.

-It’s ultra convenient when your coffee is always on hand.
+It’s ultra convenient when your coffee is always on hand, right?

 If you run out you’ll get your favorite brand from the local store, instead of visiting multiple merchants in search of a specific product.